 The time period between first and second readings provides a period of time for comments about the applicant.
 Any comments should be forwarded to the association president.

-The application form is obtainable at a meeting, twenty dollars for mailing fees, and a one-time five dollar new member fee must be submitted to and approved by two (2) members of the executive board during the first meeting.
+The application form is obtainable at a meeting, twenty-five dollars for membership, and a one-time five dollarapplication fee must be submitted to and approved by two (2) members of the executive board during the first meeting.
 This can be accomplished at the beginning of any regular meeting or training activity.